pymupdf/PyMuPDF/docs/recipes-common-issues-and-their-solutions.rst

 The visible image of a PDF page is controlled by commands coded in a special mini-language.
 For an overview of this language consult "Operator Summary" on pp. 643 of the :ref:`AdobeManual`.
 These commands are stored in :data:`contents` objects as strings (*bytes* in PyMuPDF).

 There are commands in that language, which change the coordinate system of the page for all the following commands.
-In order to limit the scope of such commands local, they must be wrapped by the command pair *q* ("save graphics state", or "stack") and *Q* ("restore graphics state", or "unstack").
+In order to limit the scope of such commands to "local", they must be wrapped by the command pair *q* ("save graphics state", or "stack") and *Q* ("restore graphics state", or "unstack").

 .. highlight:: text